Stock market today: Most of Wall Street rallies, even as Nvidia drags

 NEW YORK (AP) — Most U.S. stocks are rising Monday, but another slide for Wall Street heavyweight Nvidia is keeping indexes in check.

-The S&P 500 was 0.2% higher in morning trading and nearing its record set last week.
-The Dow Jones Industrial Average was up 404 points, or 1%, as of 10:45 a.m.
-Eastern time, and the Nasdaq composite was 0.5% lower.
+The S&P 500 was 0.2% higher in afternoon trading and nearing its record set last week.
+The Dow Jones Industrial Average was up 319 points, or 0.8%, as of 12:51 p.m.
+Eastern time, and the Nasdaq composite was 0.4% lower.

-Stocks of oil-and-gas companies are leading a widespread rally, where nearly 85% of the stocks in the S&P 500 are climbing.
-Exxon Mobil rose 2.1%, and oilfield services provider SLB gained 3% as oil prices hovered near their highest levels since April.
+Stocks of oil-and-gas companies are leading a widespread rally, where about 80% of the stocks in the S&P 500 are climbing.
+Exxon Mobil rose 2.8%, and oilfield services provider SLB gained 3.9% as oil prices hovered near their highest levels since April.

 The AI boom has been so frenzied that it’s raised worries about a possible bubble in the stock market and too-high expectations among investors.
 Nvidia’s stock has been pulling back since it briefly overtook Microsoft as Wall Street’s most valuable last week.
 It’s coming off its first losing week in the last nine.